cdekk3r/bloccit/README.md

 <h3>Languages and Frameworks:</h3> Ruby on Rails and Bootstrap

-Ruby version 2.3.4
+Ruby version 4.2.5

 <h3>Development Tools and Gems include:</h3>

 - BCrypt for secure passwords
 - SendGrid for email confirmation
-- FactoryGirl for test suite success
+- FactoryBot for test suite success

 Setup: